ssvlabs/ssv-network/README.md

    */
   event OperatorAdded(string name, string pubkey, address paymentAddress);
 ```
-It emits the event each time when new operator is added
+It emits the event each time when new operator is added.